vindocel/Dark-Everywhere/README.md

 <h3 align="center">⬇️contribute to our project⬇️</h3>
 <details>
 <summary>❇️How to help❇️</summary>
-If you want to help, download the photoshop actions ><a href=https://github.com/vindocel/Dark-Everywhere/releases/tag/Actions>here</a><
+If you want to help, download the photoshop actions. ><a href=https://github.com/vindocel/Dark-Everywhere/releases/tag/Actions>here</a><

 fork the <a href=https://github.com/vindocel/Dark-Everywhere/tree/Alpha>Alpha</a> repository and send commit directly to it to be accepted and tested, if you send commit to final version 1.19 it will be rejected instantly

 </details>